Techcrafter/TAKEWAKE-Reloaded/README.md

 -Keyboard support

--Mouse support (just not used yet)
+-Mouse support (can be tested out in terminal with 'mouse' command)

+-Sound support for built in speaker (can be tested out in terminal with 'tone' command)

 -Multiple languages with different keyboard layouts (English (USA), Englisch (UK) and German (DE))

--Read date and time from CMOS
+-Read date and time from CMOS (can be tested out in terminal with 'date'/'time' command)

 -A few little programs (Calculator, Tic Tac Toe, ...)